A model structure on the category of small categories for coverings: Introduction

 \section{Introduction}

 The category $\mathbf{Cat}$ of small categories has a couple of interesting model structures.
-One of them is introduced by Joyal and Tierney \cite{JT91}, \cite{Rez00}, which is Quillen adjoint to the Joyal type model structure \cite{Joy08} on the category $\mathbf{SSets}$ of simplicial sets and the Anderson type model structure \cite{And78}, \cite{CGT04}, \cite{Str00} on the category $\mathbf{Grpd}$ of groupoids.
-On the other hand, Thomason found another model structure \cite{Tho80} which is Quillen equivalent to the Kan type model structure \cite{Qui67},\cite{Hov99} on $\mathbf{SSets}$ and the Quillen type model structure \cite{Qui67}, \cite{Hov99} on the category $\mathbf{Spaces}$ of topological spaces.
+One of them is introduced by Joyal and Tierney \cite{JT91}, \cite{Rez00}, which is Quillen adjoint to the Anderson model structure \cite{And78}, \cite{CGT04} on the category $\mathbf{Grd}$ of groupoids.
+On the other hand, Thomason found another model structure \cite{Tho80} which is Quillen equivalent to the Kan model structure \cite{Qui67},\cite{Hov99} on the category $\mathbf{SSet}$ of simplicial sets and the Quillen model structure \cite{Qui67}, \cite{Hov99} on the category $\mathbf{Space}$ of topological spaces.
 These model categories are related to each other by the following functors

 where $i$, $\pi$, $N$, $c$, $|-|$ and $S$ are the inclusion, the groupoidification, the nerve, the categorization, the realization and the singular simplicial set functor, respectively.
-In \cite{Qui68}, Quillen shows that Serre fibrations in $\mathbf{Spaces}$ are related to Kan fibrations in $\mathbf{SSets}$ by $|-|$ and $S$.
-Similarly, Gabriel and Zisman define coverings of simplicial sets, and show that coverings in $\mathbf{Spaces}$ are related to coverings in $\mathbf{SSets}$ by $|-|$ and $S$ in \cite{GZ67}.
-On the other hand, May defines coverings of groupoids, and show that coverings in $\mathbf{Spaces}$ are related to coverings in $\mathbf{Grpd}$ by the fundamental groupoid functor in \cite{May99}, \cite{GZ67}.
+In \cite{Qui68}, Quillen shows that Serre fibrations in $\mathbf{Space}$ are related to Kan fibrations in $\mathbf{SSet}$ by $|-|$ and $S$.
+Similarly, Gabriel and Zisman define coverings in $\mathbf{SSet}$, and show that coverings in $\mathbf{Space}$ are related to coverings in $\mathbf{SSet}$ by $|-|$ and $S$ in \cite{GZ67}.
+On the other hand, they also define coverings of groupoids, and show that coverings in $\mathbf{Space}$ are related to coverings in $\mathbf{Grd}$ by the fundamental groupoid functor in \cite{May99}, \cite{GZ67}.

-Now, we consider coverings in $\mathbf{Cat}$ related to coverings in $\mathbf{SSets}$ and $\mathbf{Grpd}$ by the above functors.
-The aim of this article is to show that we can treat coverings of small categories in terms of model categories.
-We prove $\mathbf{Cat}$ has a model structure, under which coverings are fibrations with discrete fibers.
+Now, we consider coverings in $\mathbf{Cat}$ related to coverings in $\mathbf{SSet}$ and $\mathbf{Grd}$ by the above functors.
+The aim of this article is to show that we can treat coverings in $\mathbf{Cat}$ in terms of model categories.

-\begin{theorem} There is a model structure on the category of small categories with the following weak equivalences, fibrations, and cofibrations. \begin{enumerate} \item A morphism $f : C \rarrow D$ is a weak equivalence iff $f_{*} : \pi_{n}(C,x) \rarrow \pi_{n}(D,f(x))$ is an isomorphism for $n=0,1$. \item A morphism is a cofibration iff it is injective on the set of objects. \item A morphism is a fibration iff it has the right lift property for all trivial cofibrations (weak equivalence and cofibration). \end{enumerate} \end{theorem} We call the above model structure the ``$1$-type model structure''.
-The $1$-type model structure on $\mathbf{SSets}$ and $\mathbf{Spaces}$ is already described in \cite{DP95}.
-We prove Theorem \ref{t} comparing $\mathbf{Cat}$ with $\mathbf{SSets}$ equipped with the $1$-type model category.
-Furthermore, the model category in Theorem \ref{t} has the following properties.